 Do I mess up?
 Yes.
 Am I always good?
 No. Am I always on the right path?
 No. But when I get off on the wrong path, I ask the Spirit to lead me back.
-And I believe that the Spirit does, because I want the discipleship lifestyle.
-I want to be deeper, I want to go further, I want to be on His path.
+And I believe that the Spirit does, because I want to be a disciple of Jesus.
+I want to be a servant leader like HIm.
+I want to be deeper.
+I want to go further.
+I want to always be on His path.

 How do I know when I’m on His path?
 I’m there when I’m serving the way Jesus served.
 I’m fulfilled, happy, and full of joy.